Internet-Draft Rego Policy in OAuth March 2026

 6.1.
 Policy Validation

-Upon receiving a policy_proposal, the AS MUST perform the following validation steps:
+Upon receiving an authorization_details request containing the rego_policy type, the AS MUST perform the following validation steps:

 1. Syntax Check: Parse the Rego policy and verify it is syntactically valid.